Kinto/kinto/docs/configuration/production.rst

 Creating a configuration file
 -----------------------------

-Once a PostgreSQL is up and running somewhere, you should edit your configuration file or create one with the ``init`` command and select the PostgreSQL option.
-The file is created by default as ``config\kinto.ini``, to specify another name use the ``--ini`` parameter.
+Once a PostgreSQL is up and running somewhere, you should edit your configuration file or create a new one with the ``init`` command and select the PostgreSQL option.
+The file is created by default as ``config/kinto.ini``, to specify another filename use the ``--ini`` parameter.

 .. code-block:: bash